ClioPatria/xmlrdf/doc/README.txt

     schemas such as Dublin Core.
 E.g., a creator as listed for a work in a museum for architecture is typically an architect and the work in the museum is some form of reproduction on the real physical object.
-    If we had replacd the original creator property by =|dcterms:creator|=, this information is lost.
+    If we had replaced the original creator property by =|dcterms:creator|=, this information is lost.

     2. It makes it much easier to relate the RDF to the original